metchevest/tinkin/README.md

 ## Automatic unit tests

-The boilerplate is configured with automatic testing using the `React Testing Library`.
-If you haven't heard of this library before you can see its official documentation [here](https://testing-library.com/docs/react-testing-library/intro).
+The boilerplate is configured with automatic testing using `React Testing Library`.
+If you haven't heard of this library before you can find its official documentation [here](https://testing-library.com/docs/react-testing-library/intro).

 To run the tests use the command: